Our Patrons

 I have many favourite adult books but perhaps my favourite of all time is ‘Birdsong’ by Sebastian Faulks.

-Born and raised in Enfield, Middlesex, I arrived in Reading at the age of eighteen to train as a teacher… and I’ve never escaped!
-I am married with three grown-up children and have worked as both a secondary teacher of German and as a primary teacher in four of Berkshire’s six unitary authority areas.
+Born and raised in Enfield, Middlesex, I arrived in Reading at the age of eighteen to train as a teacher… and I’ve never escaped – or wanted to!
+I am married with three grown-up children and two grandchildren.
+After leaving college, I worked, initially, as a secondary teacher of German and then as a primary teacher, in four of Berkshire’s six unitary authority areas.
 I also represented Berkshire on the National Executive of a major teaching union.
-For ten years, I was headteacher of New Town Primary School, Reading before taking on a succession of shorter-term interim headships in West Berkshire and West Oxfordshire.
-I took early retirement at the end of 2011, so I now have more time to devote to voluntary work with ABC to read and the Scouts and have recently returned to choral singing after a gap of over thirty years.
+For ten years, I was headteacher of New Town Primary School, Reading before taking on a succession of shorter-term interim headships in West Berkshire, West Oxfordshire and Hampshire.
+I took early retirement at the end of 2011, so I now have more time to devote to voluntary work with ABC to read.
+I also provide safeguarding children training to local charities through RVA.
+When I retired, I returned to choral singing after a gap of over thirty years and still enjoy my singing greatly.

 What is your role at ABC to read?

-I have been a trustee of ABC to read since it was founded in 2004 and currently have special responsibility for safeguarding.
+I have been a trustee of ABC to read since it was founded and currently have special responsibility for safeguarding.

 How and why did you get involved with ABC to read?

-As headteacher of a school in a challenging area and which was facing an uphill struggle to raise standards for its children, I despaired when the national charity that supported reading volunteers in Berkshire suddenly closed down, just before Christmas, leaving volunteers, staff, schools and, most importantly, children in the lurch.
-I decided to channel my indignation into something positive and was flattered to be invited to become one of ABC to read’s first trustees.
+As headteacher of a school in a challenging area and which was facing an uphill struggle to raise standards for its children, I despaired when the national charity that supported reading volunteers in Berkshire suddenly closed down, just before Christmas, leaving volunteers, staff, schools and, most importantly, struggling children in the lurch.
+Alongside other enraged supporters, I decided to channel my indignation into something positive and was flattered to be invited to become one of ABC to read’s first trustees when the new charity was launched in 2004.

 After a legal career, I am focussing my attention on the importance of education and the opportunities that are given to children in this regard.
 I am a parent Governor of 2 local schools.
 I am also involved in the local scouting organisation.
 I live in Reading with my husband and our son, who is 9 years old.